Dawid Janowski

-Dawid Markelowicz Janowski [ˈd̪avʲit̪ ˈmaʁkəlɔvit͡ʂ ˈjanɔfski] (25 May 1868 – 15 January 1927; often spelled David) was a French chess player.
-Several openings variations are named after Janowski.
+Dawid Markelowicz Janowski [ˈd̪avʲit̪ ˈmaʁkəlɔvit͡ʂ ˈjanɔfski] (25 May 1868 – 15 January 1927; often spelled David) was a Polish chess player.
+Several opening variations are named after Janowski.

 Biography

 Born into a Jewish-Polish family in Wołkowysk, Russian Empire (now Belarus), he settled in Paris around 1890 and began his professional chess career in 1894.
 He won tournaments in Monte Carlo 1901, Hanover 1902 and tied for first at Vienna 1902.

 Janowski was devastating against the older masters such as Wilhelm Steinitz (+5−2), Mikhail Chigorin (+17−4=4) and Joseph Henry Blackburne (+6−2=2).
 He had minus scores, however, against newer players such as Siegbert Tarrasch (+5−9=3), Frank Marshall (+28−34=18), Akiba Rubinstein (+3−5), Géza Maróczy (+5−10=5) and Carl Schlechter (+13−20=13).
 He was outclassed by world champions Emanuel Lasker (+4−25=7) and José Raúl Capablanca (+1−9=1), but scored respectably against Alexander Alekhine (+2−4=2).
 In particular, he was able to beat at least once each of the first four world champions, a feat shared with Siegbert Tarrasch alone.

 Janowski played three matches against Emanuel Lasker: two friendly matches in 1909 (+2−2 and +1−7=2) and one match for the world chess championship in 1910 (−8=3).
 The longer 1909 match has sometimes been called a world championship match, but research by Edward Winter indicates that the title was not at stake.

 In July–August 1914, he was playing an international chess tournament, the 19th DSB Congress (German Chess Federation Congress) in Mannheim, Germany, with four wins, four draws and three losses (seventh place), when World War I broke out.

 Players at Mannheim representing countries now at war with Germany were interned.
 He, as well as Alexander Alekhine, was interned but released to Switzerland after a short internment.

 In 1915, he left Europe for the United States and spent the next nine years there before returning to Paris.
 At New York 1916, in the final, he shared second place with Oscar Chajes, after José Raúl Capablanca.
 He won at Atlantic City 1921 (the eighth American Chess Congress) and took third place at Lake Hopatcong 1923 (the ninth ACC).

 He died in France on 15 January 1927 of tuberculosis.